ldn-softdev/jtc/User Guide.md

 ```

 NOTE: _usage of '<>v' is only restricted to JSON elements which have labels/indices.
 JSON `root` does not have any of those, thus
-attempting to print label of the root always result in the exception:_
+attempting to print a label of the root always results in the exception:_
 ```
 bash $ cat ab.json | jtc -w'<>v'
 jtc json exception: walk_root_has_no_label bash $
 ```